+So you want to know how to cut railroad ties, include the best way to cut railroad ties.
 If you’ve ever used railroad ties for a project, you know they’re heavy duty.
 However, this also makes railroad ties difficult to cut.
 You’ll need a chainsaw, a circular saw, and/or a reciprocating saw like a Sawzall to get railroad ties down to the size you need.
-We have everything you need to know about cutting railroad ties, including safety precautions.
+We have what you need to know about cutting railroad ties, including safety precautions.

 How to Cut Railroad Ties